-The District is in the process of training both staff and community members in Youth Mental Health First Aid.
+The District has trained both staff and community members in Youth Mental Health First Aid.
 Youth Mental Health First Aid is a public education program that introduces participants to the unique risk factors and symptoms of mental health problems in adolescents, build understanding of the importance of early intervention, and most importantly – teach individuals how to help a youth in crisis or experiencing a mental health or substance use challenge.
-Under the Project AWARE grant, this course is offered FREE to staff and community members.
-If you are interested in taking this course, please contact Shelly Lewis.

 The District has partnered with local mental health agencies to offer school-based mental health therapy to students.
 Many insurance policies, including Medicaid, pay for school-based therapy, but some do not.
-The Project AWARE grant funds can be used to help pay for students who do not have funding.
 For more information about how to access school-based mental health therapy, contact your school counselor or administrator.

 The school district cares about our student’s mental health.
 If you are experiencing a mental health emergency, there is help available.
 Your school counselor is there to help or you may also go to a local emergency room.
 The following number is the National Suicide Prevention Hotline: 1-800-273-TALK (8255).